 User Activity & Engagement

 Facebook ads are only successful when businesses understand their audience and their audience’s needs and behaviors.
-Understanding relevant statistics on Facebook users is one key to successful marketing.
+Understanding relevant statistics on Facebook users is one key to a successful content marketing strategy.

 1. More than 50% of Facebook users make frequent visits